freeCodeCamp/guide/src/pages/articles/certificates/house-our-page-within-a-bootstrap-container-fluid-div/index.md

 ---
-title: House Our Page Within A Bootstrap Container Fluid Div
+title: House Our Page Within a Bootstrap Container Fluid Div
 ---
 To make the content responsive, we use the `container-fluid` class.